 Although the makeup and haircare industry has evolved immensely over the years, the majority of companies are still using advertising concepts and tactics from the late 1950-60s.
 The beauty industry is really the only segment where women are portrayed as the primary buyers, even though many of their commercials testify that their product will make you have “bombshell” hair and “poreless” skin.

 How have we as a society allowed decades to pass and still let this happen?

 Many women don’t just go to the store to buy makeup, tampons and magazines and then go home to cook and clean.
-Modern women go to work, open up their own bank accounts, save money to buy their own homes and cars, and provide the needs for their families because of the education they earned themselves.
+Modern women go to work, open up their own bank accounts, save money to buy their own homes and cars, know where to find and hire the best plumbing, electrical, roofing companies etc, and provide the needs for their families because of the education they earned themselves.

 Modern American women have coined the title ‘CEO of the Household.’
 Not because it’s a cute, ironic nickname, but because the home would fall apart without the strong backbone of the wife or mother – and all they do to support each other as they do it.